 Please be advised that the Department of Justice must approve all requests for compromise or waiver on claims between $300,000 and one million dollars.
 The Office of the Attorney General must approve all requests for compromise or waiver on claims greater than one million dollars.

-Upon completion of the compromise/waiver review process, the Collections National Practice Group will notify the Veteran or his or her attorney or other representative of the decision.
+Upon completion of the compromise/waiver review process, the Revenue Law Group will notify the Veteran or his or her attorney or other representative of the decision.